-The Visitor Centre and tearooms are located in the restored barn and stable area which includes one of the original stables with elaborate stalls for five horses (see Buildings and Remains in the History section for more information).
+Coole Park Visitor Centre and Tearooms are located in the restored barn and stable area beside the main car park which includes one of the original stables (see Buildings and Remains in the History section for more information).

-The Nature Reserve gates are open daily from 8:00am to 7:30pm
+Coole-Garryland Nature Reserve gates are open daily from 8:00am to 6:00pm.

 Multi-media Exhibition looking at Life at Coole 100 years ago and discovering the wildlife of Coole